ancodia/synth-price-monitor/README.md

 - Performance monitoring and structured logging
 - Smart alerting with threshold-based triggers and spam prevention
 - Fully automated via GitHub Actions
+- **User-controlled product grouping** - manual naming with autocomplete for multi-site comparison
+- **Combined price charts** - visual comparison of all retailers on a single chart
+- **Inline alert configuration** - adjust settings directly in the comparison table

 ## Architecture